destroyedlolo/TaHomaCtrl/README.md

 		Type: PROTOCOL_GATEWAY
 ```
 > [!CAUTION]
-> This request is very resource-intensive for TaHoma, especially if you have many connected devices.
+> This request is very resource-intensive for the TaHoma, especially if you have many connected devices.
 > It is therefore advisable to use it as infrequently as possible, generally only once at startup.

 #### Querying a device